christianThardy/Partial-Attention-Language-Model/README.md

 ## Overview

 This PALM implementation operationalizes and modernizes research that re-interprets decoder-only architectures as regularized encoder-decoders (Fu et al.), but for autoregressive chat models.

-By treating the model as an architectural wrapper, PALM integrates partial attention mechanisms into existing dense, open-weights (Llama, Mistral, Qwen, etc.) while preserving their fundamental learned representations.
+By treating PALM as an architectural wrapper, partial attention mechanisms are integrated into existing dense, open-weights (Llama, Mistral, Qwen, etc.) while preserving their fundamental learned representations.

 PALM enhances standard decoder-only models by introducing: